ledgerW/pathlight/memory-bank/activeContext.md

 - Using Poetry for Python dependency management and virtual environments
 - Visual design patterns with cards, timelines, and color-coded sections
 - Intelligent content parsing to extract structured information from AI text
+- Content-specific icons for bullet points based on keyword analysis
+- Bullet list format for structured content like daily plans and next steps

 ## Learnings and Insights
 - The application is an AI-powered life purpose guidance system